prototypefund/Digital_Bargeld-docs/api-sync.rst

     HTTP specification, the synchronization service may require the client to provide the length upfront.

-  :status 413 Payload too large:
+  :status 413 Request Entity Too Large:
     The requested upload exceeds the quota for the type of account.
 The wallet should suggest to the user to migrate to another backup and synchronization service